sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

 attachment:complete_array.png

 === Complete Bipartite Graphs ===
+ * I'm still working on the scaling but I have examples up of the current results
+ * The constructor takes two integer arguments, n1 and n2, and results in a Complete Bipartite Graph with n1+n2 nodes.
+ * n1 nodes appear as the top row and the numeric labels begin left to right.
+Similarly, the numeric labels on the bottom row appear left to right.
+ * In a complete bipartite graph, every node from the n1 partition is connected only to every node in the n2 partition, and vice versa.

 ==== Examples ====
+ * Here is a complete bipartite graph with n1=9 and n2=6 attachment:complete_bipartite_9_6.png
+ * Below, we used the SAGE !GraphicsArray to show 16 complete bipartite graphs at once, iterating from (2,2) to (5,5) attachment:complete_bipartite_array.png

 === Cycle Graphs ===
  * The Cycle Graph constructor takes an integer argument, which is to be the number of vertices in the graph.